hyperbrew/bolt-cep/README.md

 - Add additional app module files (aeft.ts, anim.ts, etc).
 - Extend the main `switch()` in `scr/jsx/index.ts` with your additional.
-- Add the host to your `cep.config.json` file.
+- Add the host to your `cep.config.ts` file.

 ---